 Explore Unlinked Mentions

 Targeting unlinked brand mentions is an evergreen link building tactic.
-I’m confident it’ll continue to be effective in 2024 and beyond.
+I’m confident it’ll continue to be effective in 2025 and beyond.

-But this time, restrategize when and where to use this tactic.
+But this time, re-strategize when and where to use this tactic.
 How?

 Look at these 4 cases to explore the RIGHT unlinked mentions:

-- Was the site linked to you at some point but doesn’t anymore?
+- Was the site linked to you at some point, but doesn’t anymore?

-- Is the content still live but with your brand name out?
+- Is the content still live, but with your brand name out?

 - Is the page dead?